voicemed/appsdk/README.md

 - Import VoiceMed sdk in your scripts: import { Voicemed} from 'voicemed-appsdk';

+### Capacitor Plugins needed by this library

+- @capacitor/device
+- @capacitor/browser
+- @capacitor/keyboard
+- @capacitor/dialog (not mandatory but suggested)

 ### Steps
 1. Ensure your logged user is logged in into Voicemed:
     - If you don't have an authentication code: